stam66/tristate/README.md

 An alternative to the built-in switch widget which offers a trinary instead of binary choice.
 - Optionally show inline labels which are scaled and coloured automatically.
 - Different background colours can be assigned depending on state (left/center/right)
-- A _tristateChanged_ message is sent up the object hierarchy if change needs to be captured for processing
+- A _tristateChanged_ message is sent up the object hierarchy if change needs to be captured for processing.
+Call within widget's script or parent object's script.
 - Properties are settable directly in the Basic, Contents, Colors and Text panels of its property inspector.

 Created with the new script widget facility and requires LiveCode 10.0 DP5 or higher.